 Section 3.3 Double-Angle and Half-Angle Formulas

 In this section, we will learn about the double and half-angle formulas for trigonometry.
-These formulas allow us to determine exact trigonometric function values for angles that are double or half of known values.
+These formulas allow us to determine exact trigonometric function values for angles that are double or half of the common angles.
 This will enable us to use our existing knowledge of trigonometric functions at and apply the half-angle formulas to obtain exact values at

 Subsection 3.3.1 Double-Angle Formulas